tijit/wavefunctioncollapse-gml/README.md

 # gml-wavefunctioncollapse
-its wave function collapse in gml
+its wave function collapse in gml (images only, no tiles)

-bitmaps only

 YYC and GMRT compatible, seems to be fastest with GMRT